thethomasmiller/heap/README.md

     Events        Events           Events       Events

 # Properties:
-bits of metadata from user interactions
+bits of metadata from user interactions.
 Classified based on their place in the data model

    # User-Level properties: